rayandasoriya/100DaysOfCode/README.md

 ## Day 59
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to return the return the words that can be typed using letters of alphabet on only one row's of American keyboard.
+1. The problem is related to return the words that can be typed using letters of alphabet on only one row's of American keyboard.
 Refer to Day59/Problem 1.pdf for more information regarding the problem.
 2. The problem is related to fetch the index of the largest string.
 Refer to Day59/Problem 2.pdf for detailed information.

+## Day 60
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to return the pivot index of an array.
+Refer to Day60/Problem 1.pdf for more information regarding the problem.
+2. The problem is to return an array consisting of all the even elements of A, followed by all the odd elements of A. Refer to Day60/Problem 2.pdf for detailed information.
+3. The problem is related to return the return the element which occusrs only once in an array.
+Refer to Day60/Problem 3.pdf for more information regarding the problem.